ErikBoesen/gitim/README.md

 * Logo by [James Fenn](https://github.com/TheAndroidMaster).

 ## License
-This code is public domain under the CC0 license.
-Do whatever you want with it.
-I'd prefer if you give me credit, but you don't necessarily _have_ to.
+This code is offered under the MIT license.